advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/README.md

 See `CONTRIBUTING.md` for ways to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to this software's `Code of Conduct`.

 ## Credits 🙏